Editing and Proof Reading services:

 The big picture: this is also called ‘developmental editing’.
 This could involve restructuring the book, moving chunks of text around or even deleting some.
 Maybe some of the characters aren’t fully fleshed out?
 Or the pace of the book doesn’t work?
 An editor can point these out and suggest amendments.

-Copyediting: this involves looking at grammar, consistency and individual sentences (does it read right?).
+This involves looking at grammar, consistency and individual sentences (does it read right?).
 If your book has gone through various revisions, it might have lost some of the finer details – a copyeditor can check that a character has the same colour hair throughout the book, or that British English instead of US English is used consistently.

-Proofreader: the final stage!
+The final stage!
 When your book has gone through various stages or revisions, it’s surprisingly easy for small errors to creep in.
 These might be small, but can really jar with a reader and reflect on the quality of the book as a whole.

 An editor cannot rewrite the book for you.
 And ultimately, it is up to you to give the final approval.